vwkd/code-system/src/languages/rust/macro.md

 - can use repetition for a pattern in body
 - can use multiple repeating patterns only if repeat same number of times
 - beware: can't use multiple patterns that repeat different amount of times because ambiguous ❗️
+- beware: use expression input only once, otherwise if first evaluation mutates underlying data then second evaluation fails to compile, instead can assign to local variable once and reuse that multiple times ❗️
+- compile error in body is propagated to input, i,e, can't specify input type like in function, just uses it and let error

 ### Usage